 What is the role of the 12 Inclusion Hub settings now?

-Beyond 2019, the role of the 12 Inclusion Hub settings is to contribute to the upskilling of the Early Years sector, by sharing and disseminating excellent inclusive practice with other settings across Kingston and Richmond.
+The role of the 12 Inclusion Hub settings is to contribute to the upskilling of the Early Years sector, by sharing and disseminating excellent inclusive practice with other settings across Kingston and Richmond.